 “Here’s a great analogy,” he said.
 “Have you ever walked into a store where a bell rings to alert the staff that you’re there?
 Over time, the staff doesn’t even pay attention because that sound has become a part of their daily routine.
 Sure, they’ll say ‘hello and welcome to…’ but they usually just do it without even thinking about it.”

-Anthony says that the same goes for pests.
-The sound of a pest device may startle them the first few times they hear it, but they get used to it and soon they’ll start to ignore it.
+Anthony says that the same goes for the roaches and other pests.
+The sound of a pest device may startle them the first few times they hear it, but they get used to it, and soon they’ll start to ignore it.
+For him, these products are a waste of money.

-A popular YouTuber reviewed ultrasonic pest control as a mouse repellent and his results correlate with Anthony’s description.
-In his review, Metaspencer observes that the mice stayed away for the first few days, but then returned to actually lick peanut butter off of one of the ultrasonic devices.
-Some rodent repeller.
+A popular YouTuber conducted an ultrasonic pest repeller review.
+He used an ultrasonic rodent repeller, and his results correlate with Anthony’s description.
+In his video, Metaspencer observes that the mice stayed away for the first few days but then returned to lick peanut butter off one of the ultrasonic devices.

 Since ultrasonic pest control devices operate at higher sound frequencies, we humans can’t hear them.
 But what about our pets?
-Could dogs, cats, birds, and other pets feel distressed by these rodent repellent devices?
+Could dogs, cats, birds, and other pets feel distressed by these ultrasonic rat-repellent devices?

 Let’s start with dogs.
 Most dogs are safe from the impact of ultrasonic waves.
 They hear them, but most dogs are not impacted.
+Some dog collars even come with battery-operated ultrasonic flea and tick repellents.
+If your dog completely ignores it, then you should be fine.
 However, if you have a dog with a nervous disposition, there are some warning signs you can look for.

 - If your dog seems confused